-The relationships among the profiles as established by the alignment algorithm and similarity measure yield a sound clustering result that looks similar to how a human avalanche forecaster would group the profiles according to different strategies

-5 on how to manage snowpack conditions and the related avalanche hazard.
-This example demonstrates that our approach can differentiate between both very different as well as subtly different snowpack conditions.
+The relationships among the profiles as established by the alignment algorithm and similarity measure yield a sound clustering result that looks similar to how a human avalanche forecaster would group the profiles according to different strategies on how to manage snowpack conditions and the related avalanche hazard.
+This example demonstrates that our approach can differentiate between very different and subtly different snowpack conditions.

-3.2 Finding a representative snow profile: The medoid
+3.2 Finding a representative snow profile: the medoid

 Avalanche forecasters often draw a representative snow profile that summarizes the most important snowpack features within a group of profiles.
-In the data mining community, this type of generalization is typically called the average sequence, or aggregate, and the most sophisticated methods for computing that aggregate are closely tied to the used alignment algorithm and similarity measure (e.g., Petitjean et al., 2011; Paparrizos and Gravano, 2015).
+In the data-mining community, this type of generalization is typically called the average sequence, or aggregate, and the most sophisticated methods for computing that aggregate are closely tied to the alignment algorithm and similarity measure used (e.g., Petitjean et al., 2011; Paparrizos and Gravano, 2015).
 In the following, we use the simple approach of identifying the one profile within the group that is most similar to all other profiles, called the medoid profile.
 Visually, the medoid profile can be thought of as the member of the group that is closest to the geometric center of the group.
 Mathematically, that means that the medoid profile minimizes the accumulated distances to all other profiles.
-To identify the medoid, we use the similarity measure Φ after converting it to a distance by subtracting it from 1 (cf., Sect.
+To identify the medoid, we compute the accumulated distances to all other profiles for every profile.
+As the distance δ between two profiles Q and R we use the similarity measure Φ after converting it to a distance by subtracting it from 1 (see Sect.
 2.3).
-We apply the similarity measure to both profile pairs $(Q, R_w)$ and $(Q_w, R)$ to account for missing layers.
+We apply the similarity measure to both profile pairs (Q, R_w) and (Q_w, R) to account for missing layers.
 Hence,